mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 In analysis of one key sessions involving missions from which the transcript was taken.
 Out of x participants, y visibly engaged with the secret missions during the session.

-The public missions had a noticeable impact including stimulating a discussion among parents around playing arcade games when they were young.

 NOTE INSERT - Examples of interactions?